-Minnesota native Joseph Peters, Principal Oboe of the Minnesota Orchestra since December of 2015, previously held the same post with the Buffalo Philharmonic Orchestra.
-He has performed as guest principal with the Baltimore Symphony Orchestra and the Florida Orchestra, and he has also played with the Saint Paul Chamber Orchestra, Marlboro Music Festival, Lakes Area Music Festival, National Repertory Orchestra and the National Orchestral Institute.
+Minnesota native Joseph Peters, Associate Principal Oboe and English horn with the North Carolina Symphony, previously held Principal Oboe chairs with the Minnesota Orchestra and Buffalo Philharmonic Orchestra.
+He has performed as guest principal with the Baltimore Symphony Orchestra and the Florida Orchestra, and he has also played with the Saint Paul Chamber Orchestra, Marlboro Music Festival, Oregon Bach Festival, Lakes Area Music Festival, National Repertory Orchestra and the National Orchestral Institute.
 For three seasons he was a member of the New World Symphony in Florida.

 Peters first appeared with the Minnesota Orchestra at age 18 as a finalist in the Minnesota Idol competition, performing Mozart’s Oboe Concerto.
 As a soloist, he has also appeared with the Detroit Symphony Orchestra, New World Symphony, Metropolitan Symphony Orchestra and the Greater Twin Cities Youth Symphonies, of which he is an alumnus.

 Also active as a conductor, Peters conducts the Taneycomo Festival Orchestra in Branson, Missouri.
 He was music director of the SUNY Buffalo State Philharmonia Orchestra and the Saybrook College Orchestra of Yale.
 He has led a variety of programs at the New World Symphony, including a collaboration with the Miami City Ballet, and he recently conducted a performance of Henze’s Kammermusik 1958 at Marlboro Music Festival.
 His conducting mentors include Michael Tilson Thomas, James Patrick Miller and Toshiyuki Shimada.